 |3.||Deals with the technical aspects of the application.||Deals with the timeframe or order to fix the defects.|

 Usually, bugs in the most critical user paths in the application are clarified as high severity and high priority bugs.
-Hence it is recommended to test all these cases for every change in the product every time.
+Hence it is recommended to test all these cases for every change in the product.

 With Regression testing, these bugs can be identified early in the cycle.
-If the releases are frequent and the regression testing is done manually there is a very high chance of missing some of these bugs.
+If the releases are frequent and the regression testing is done manually, there is a high chance of missing some of these bugs.
 The automation approach is best suited here.
-With the right test automation tools, the high severity and high priority ups can be found automatically right from the beginning.
+With the right test automation tools, the high severity and high priority ups can be found automatically from the beginning.

 1. High Severity and High Priority

 The banking application has a login page where the user is authenticated.
-Steps involved are-
+The steps involved are-

 - The user enters the username and password and clicks on the ‘Login’ button.